BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Former tends to decrease the runtime load by increasing the purity while later optimizes the memory allocations and data access patterns.
 At the end of the day, both rely on the same argument: **use almost always vector**.
 FP searches for better vector designs (e.g. vector trie, vector tree, etc.) which covers the persistency as well.
-DOD tries to maximize the benefit of the contiguous memory allocation of the vector (e.g. arrays of structs, struct of arrays, etc.).
+DOD tries to maximize the benefit of the contiguous memory allocation of the vector (e.g. struct of arrays instead of arrays of structs).

 Another issue under this topic is of course the concurrency.
 Current tendency in the industry is to achieve asynchronous tasking by replacing the lock-based systems with lock-free equivalents.